Hieroglyphics (group)

-Since their inception, Hieroglyphics have found a following largely through their live concerts, podcasts ("Hierocasts"), and promotion through their website.
+Since their inception, Hieroglyphics have found a following largely through their members, podcasts ("Hierocasts"), and promotion through their website.

 The collective uses a three-eyed, straight-lipped face logo that figures prominently on their albums, website, stickers, and clothing.

 History

 As a collective, the Hieroglyphics have released three studio albums: 3rd Eye Vision in 1998, Full Circle in 2003, and The Kitchen in 2013.

 In 2005, the collective released a live DVD and accompanying CD of the Hiero's 2003 Full Circle Tour.

 The collective has also released five compilation albums: Hiero B-Sides and Hiero Oldies Vol. I in 1997, Hiero Oldies Vol. II in 1998, The Building in 2004, The Corner in 2005, and most recently, Over Time, in March 2007.

 Individual members of the collective have also released albums of their own, either through solo projects or outside group projects.

 Logo

 The collective's third eye logo is the Mayan numeral for 8.
 Created by Del the Funky Homosapien, the son of an abstract artist, it has been used to promote the collective on their album covers, website, stickers, clothing, and other promotional materials.